 Symptoms of Retinal Detachment

-Retinal detachment symptoms may include flashes of light, sudden floaters seeing spots or any decreased peripheral vision.
-Our ophthalmologists and specialized retinal surgeons can treat retinal detachment with results that can possibly save your eyesight.
+Retinal detachment symptoms may include flashes of light, floaters, seeing spots, or decreased peripheral vision.
+Our ophthalmologists and specialized retinal surgeons can treat retinal detachment and possibly save your eyesight.

 Diabetic Retinopathy

-Another one of the leading causes of blindness for adults in the U.S. is diabetic retinopathy, which is only increasing due to the spike in diabetes diagnosis.
+Diabetic retinopathy is another leading cause of blindness for adults in the U.S. It is only increasing due to the spike in diabetes diagnoses.
 This is a complication of diabetes that occurs when there is damage to the blood vessels in the back of the eye.

 The Signs of Diabetic Retinopathy